Ground Floor Management

 For additional information please submit any questions to email@example.com.

 Santee Cooper conducts its vegetation management through an approach called Integrated Vegetation Management (IVM) which is implemented on a multi-year cycle.
-This cycle typically consists of a 30-36-month rotation which ensures Santee Cooper complies with federal reliability requirements.
+This cycle typically consists of a 30 to 36-month rotation which ensures Santee Cooper complies with federal reliability requirements.
 Vegetation control methods target undesirable vegetation that have the potential to cause power interruptions, while leaving in place compatible low growing vegetation that promotes biological diversity.
 Our IVM is implemented by way of two processes or a combination of both:

 - Mechanical re-clearing – equipment (tractors, brush mowers and saws) to clear the right of way floor.

 As far as residential and commercial properties, the removal of landscape vegetation near power lines is common in every community and essential for the safety and reliability of the electric system.
-These activities also can be very dangerous.
+These activities can be very dangerous.
 Only qualified professionals should attempt to work around trees growing too close to electric power lines.
 The Santee Cooper Right of Way Department and line clearance contractors have years of experience in the business of utility arboriculture.

 Frequently Asked Questions